Lendfme/docs/liquidation/PerformLiquidation.md

 liquidator : 0x3d01aa8879e1dce78574090fee75adafab690a23
 ```

-_Notice: In order to support USDx nad USDT assets, we make a little change in the Liquidator contract(line: 2796):_
+_Notice: In order to support USDx and USDT assets, we make a little change in the Liquidator contract(line: 2796):_

 ```js
     function tokenAllowAll(address asset, address allowee) internal {